 Our cleaning regime

-We have enhanced our cleaning regime.
+We have an enhanced cleaning regime.
 We are:

-- Using long-lasting hospital-grade cleaning substances that kill viruses and bacteria on contact
+- Using antiviral disinfectant that kills viruses and bacteria on contact

 - Cleaning key interchanges more frequently throughout the day